stou/stou-dk-theme/README.md

-# Mobile first blog theme for Hugo
+# Mobile First Blog Theme for Hugo

 It was created for my personal blog at [stou.dk](http://stou.dk)